neurosymbolic/nsss2023/00-index.markdown

 <span style="color:red">While initially IBM events, from now on these will be general research community events, owing to the explosion of interest in this emerging topic we have observed.
 This summer’s event is also being organized in collaboration with leaders of the NeSy annual meeting.</span>

 A new era of AI is rapidly emerging: neuro-symbolic AI combines knowledge-driven, symbolic AI with data-driven machine learning approaches.
-IBM is a leader in the research and development of neuro-symbolic AI technologies and we invite graduate students, AI practitioners, and anyone interested in this emerging field to participate in the IBM Neuro-Symbolic AI Summer School 2023, that will be held on August 28-30 as a virtual event.
+We invite graduate students, AI practitioners, and anyone interested in this emerging field to participate in the Neuro-Symbolic AI Summer School 2023, which will be held on August 29-30 as a virtual event.

 This event is a follow-on to the 1st summer school on the topic we held in August 2022.
 We also organize an annual workshop on the topic in January of each year.
-These events showcases the breadth and depth of the work being done in this field at IBM and by our collaborators.
+These events showcase the breadth and depth of the work being done in this field.
 Participation in the previous events is not a prerequisite for attending the upcoming workshop.
 All the talks in the workshop are meant to be self-contained.
 To access the previous events agenda page and recordings, visit:

 - [IBM Neuro-Symbolic AI Workshop 2022](http://ibm.biz/ns-wkshp)
 - [IBM Neuro-Symbolic AI Summer School 2022](http://ibm.biz/nsss2022)